Cray-HPE/docs-csm/glossary.md

 way for users to gain access.
 Some sites refer to their UANs as Login nodes.

 ## User Access Service (UAS)

+**NOTE:** The User Access Service is deprecated in CSM 1.5.2 and will be removed in CSM 1.6.

 The User Access Service (UAS) is a containerized service managed by Kubernetes that enables users to create and run user applications inside a [UAI](#user-access-instance-uai).
 UAS runs on a [management node](#management-nodes) that is acting as a